Spring Asparagus Salad with Israeli Cous Cous, kalamata olives, feta, lemon zest and mint! Gluten – free adaptable!

 425 F oven.

 Trim the tough ends of the asparagus off.
 Lay them on a baking sheet and drizzle with 1-2 T olive oil, sprinkle with a generous pinch of salt and cracked pepper, and half of the lemon zest.
 Roast in the oven until just tender, about 20-25 minutes.
 Cut into bite size pieces.
-(Alternatively, for faster preparation, blanch bite size pieces of asparagus, along with the cous cous, during the last 2 minutes of the cous cous’s cooking time.)
+(Alternatively, for faster preparation, blanch bite size pieces of asparagus, with the cous cous water, during the last 2-3 minutes of the cous cous’s cooking time.)

 Bring a large pot of salted water to a boil.
-Add 2 cups Israeli Cous Cous, and cook until al dente.
+Add Israeli Cous Cous, and cook until al dente.

 Serve warm, or chill and serve as a salad.

-If serving chilled, taste the salad once more before serving and adjust salt, lemon and olive oil one more time as the cous cous may soak up the flavorful dressing.
+If serving chilled, taste the salad once more before serving and adjust salt, lemon and olive oil one more time as the cous cous may soak up some of the flavorful dressing.